wellrestedphp/wellrested/docs/source/dependency-injection.rst

 Dependency Injection
 ====================

+WellRESTed strives to play nicely with other code and not force developers into using any specific libraries or frameworks.
+As such, WellRESTed does not provide a dependency injection container, nor does it require you to use a specific container (or any).

-Here are a few strategies for how to make a dependency injection container available to middleware with WellRESTed.
+This section describes a handful of ways of making the dependency container of your choice available to middleware with WellRESTed.

 Request Attribute
 ^^^^^^^^^^^^^^^^^